kubedb/docs/docs/guides/mssqlserver/concepts/mssqlserver.md

 ### spec.init

 `spec.init` is an optional section that can be used to initialize a newly created MSSQLServer database.
-PostgreSQL databases can be initialized from these three ways:
+MSSQLServer databases can be initialized from these three ways:

 1. Initialize from Script
 2. Initialize from Snapshot

 #### Initialize via Script

-To initialize a PostgreSQL database using a script (shell script, db migrator, etc.), set the `spec.init.script` section when creating a MSSQLServer object. `script` must have the following information:
+To initialize a MSSQLServer database using a script (shell script, db migrator, etc.), set the `spec.init.script` section when creating a MSSQLServer object. `script` must have the following information:

 - [VolumeSource](https://kubernetes.io/docs/concepts/storage/volumes/#types-of-volumes): Where your script is loaded from.

-Below is an example showing how a script from a configMap can be used to initialize a PostgreSQL database.
+Below is an example showing how a script from a configMap can be used to initialize a MSSQLServer database.

 ```yaml
 apiVersion: kubedb.com/v1